affilirator/bestofvacuum/src/content/blog/best-leaf-vacuum-mulcher.md

 ---
-title: "8 Best Leaf Vacuum Mulchers &#8211; Best Rated"
+title: "8 Best Leaf Vacuum Mulchers "
-author: "Christie Winston"
-authorBio: "Christie Winston is a home cleaning expert with over 10 years of experience testing and reviewing vacuum cleaners and cleaning products.
-She holds certifications in indoor air quality management and specializes in solutions for allergy sufferers.
-Christie has been featured in publications such as Good Housekeeping, Real Simple, and The Spruce."
-authorImage: "/images/authors/emma-johnson.jpg"
-authorImageAlt: "Christie Winston, Home Cleaning Expert"
-showTableOfContents: true
-image: "/images/default-image.jpg"
-coverAlt: "8 Best Leaf Vacuum Mulchers &#8211; Best Rated"
+source: wordpress
+originalUrl: best-leaf-vacuum-mulcher
-pubDate: "2021-07-04"
+pubDate: 2024-07-22
-modDate: "2021-09-10"
+modDate: 2024-12-11
-originalUrl: "best-leaf-vacuum-mulcher"
-category: "Vacuum Reviews"
-source: "wordpress"
+image: /src/content/blog/images/Leaf-Vacuum-Mulcher.jpg
-excerpt: "A leaf vacuum mulcher is a device that vacuums the leaves that have fallen.
+excerpt: A leaf vacuum mulcher is a device that vacuums the leaves that have fallen.
 It uses internal blades for slicing leaves into smaller pieces and bits.
 The mulch that is created can be thrown away or used for fertilizing or composting the yard.
 This saves money to buy costly mulch from local gardening stores.
-You can easily use a leaf vacuum and convert &#8230; Read more"
+You can easily use a leaf vacuum and convert &#8230; Read more
+category: Vacuum Reviews
+showTableOfContents: true
+author: Christie Winston
+authorBio: Christie Winston is a home cleaning expert with over 10 years of experience testing and reviewing vacuum cleaners and cleaning products.
+She holds certifications in indoor air quality management and specializes in solutions for allergy sufferers.
+Christie has been featured in publications such as Good Housekeeping, Real Simple, and The Spruce.
+authorImage: /images/authors/emma-johnson.jpg
+authorImageAlt: Christie Winston, Home Cleaning Expert
+coverAlt: 8 Best Leaf Vacuum Mulchers &#8211; Best Rated
 ---

 A leaf vacuum mulcher is a device that vacuums the leaves that have fallen.
 It uses internal blades for slicing leaves into smaller pieces and bits.
 The mulch that is created can be thrown away or used for fertilizing or composting the yard.[![Best Leaf Vacuum Mulcher](images/Leaf-Vacuum-Mulcher.jpg)](https://www.bestofvacuum.com/best-leaf-vacuum-mulchers/)